pabloi/matlab-linsys/README.md

 Where w_k ~ N(0,Q) and z_k ~ N(0,R), and x_k are some (hidden) latent variables.

 *Identification methods:*
-sPCA: ONLY identifies a purely deterministic, arbitrary size, LTI-SSM assuming real & different poles, and a constant input.
+sPCA: ONLY identifies a purely deterministic, arbitrary size, LTI-SSM assuming real & different poles, and a constant (single) input.

 true EM: an implementation of an Expectation-Maximization algorithm.
 Alternates between estimating A,B,C,D,Q,R given some guess of the latents x, and estimating x from A,B,C,D,Q,R through the (optimal) Kalman smoother.

 fast EM: an approximation of the true EM method

-v1:
+v1: added EM based algorithms

-Future work:
-- Work with any aribtrary input signal (not just constant ones)
-- Allow complex & double poles
-- Estimate stochastic components [Kalman-like, see Cheng & Sabes 2006]